andrewrech/antigen.garnish/README.md

 $ curl -fsSL http://get.rech.io/install_antigen.garnish.sh | sudo sh
 ```

-Now install the netMHC suite of tools for **Linux** or **Darwin/MacOS**.
+Now install the netMHC suite of tools for **Linux**.
 These are available under a license from DTU.
 Agree to license terms and download tarballs for: [netMHC](http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?netMHC), [netMHCpan](http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?netMHCpan), [netMHCII](http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?netMHCII), and [netMHCIIpan](http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?netMHCIIpan). antigen.garnish will configure the tools and download data at runtime, however the binaries will need to be moved into the antigen.garnish data directory:

 ```sh
 # from the directory containing the four netMHC tarballs and the antigen.garnish